cvdlab-projects/webindex/FinalProject/final_project.md

 ##First task: Extract points
 Precondition:
-* The model is represented by a set of images (with extention .png)
+* The model is represented by a set of images (with extension .png)
 * The images are in a sequence order (e.g. from "slice0.png" to "slice100.png")

 Input: